Boxer (armoured fighting vehicle): Current operators

 The original prototype was delivered to the Dutch Army for evaluation in October in 2003, and the contract for the procurement of 200 Boxer was disclosed in December 2006 at a value of €1.2 billion (€1.429 billion end cost).
 Deliveries ran from 2013 to 2018.
 The order called for 92 engineering section vehicles (including battle damage repair vehicles), 52 ambulance, 36 command post, 12 cargo carriers, and eight driver training vehicles.

-72 Boxer Schakal (IFV-RCT30) ordered with 48 options on October 17th.
+72 Boxer Schakal (IFV-RCT30) ordered in October 2025, in a common order with the German Army.
+An additional order was placed by OCCAR in August 2026, 34 for the Netherlands, 35 vehicles for the German Army.